 - Put the focus on your potential motivated seller or buyer lead.
 Let them know why you’re better than the competition.

 - Always implement a conversion tracking tag.
-Yes, you might be able to track lead sources, but if you’re looking at your AdWords account, you won’t be able to tell which keywords and ads are generating ROI.
+Yes, you might be able to track lead sources, but if you’re looking at your Google Ads account, you won’t be able to tell which keywords and ads are generating ROI.
 It will become a guessing game as to which keywords to potentially pause and which to be more aggressive with.

 Reasons Why You Should Start Conversion Tracking Today